 Automation rules are the most flexible and automatic of the options we have for easily applying dimensions to your orders.
 But they also take the most amount of prep to make sure they apply in the right order.
 Automation rules are hierarchical, so if you have an order that matches two rules, the latter rule will override the first.
-This means, you’ll have to sit down and think through the criteria of how you assign each of your orders a box size, and then build that ruleset in ShipStation.
-The nicest thing, though, is that you’ll only have to change the set when your business practices change, and until then all your orders will have their dimensions set automatically.
+This means you’ll have to sit down and think through the criteria of how you assign each of your orders a box size, and then build that ruleset in ShipStation.
+The nicest thing is that you’ll only have to change the settings when your business practices change.
+Until then all your orders will have their dimensions set automatically.

 If you're not sure where to get started with Automation Rules, check out this short video.